 Functional Requirements

-Remove “Add Service Ticket” and “Add Service Report” buttons
+Remove “Add Service Ticket” buttons

 Currently when a new job package is created on local, in the data grid, both Service Ticket and Service Report status are “empty”.
 Eservice requires user to add Service Ticket and Service Report by clicking corresponding button explicitly.
 This feature was designed for multiple service line job before.
 This is not required any more.
 By removing these two buttons, it will help streamline the operation more smoothly.